binary-manu/arch-ansible/README.md

 ## Partitioning flows

-One the biggest limitations if branch `v0.1.x` was that the partitioning performed by `bootstrap` phase was inflexible.
+One the biggest limitations of branch `v0.1.x` was that the partitioning performed by the `bootstrap` phase was inflexible.
 You only got MBR-style partition tables, single root layouts with ext4 and Syslinux as the bootloader.
 The IPL code in the MBR was also overwritten at install time.

 While that setup is fine for some scenarios, specifically VM provisioning, when the disk is always fresh, it can be unsuitable when